Laura-Oliveira/BBC-News-App/README.md

 ---

-## 💡 Do you want to build something together?
+## 💡 Interested in building your own app?
 📩 Message me or 👉 [**Connect on LinkedIn**](https://www.linkedin.com/in/laura-oliveira-mobile/)

 📩 laura.oliveira.tech@gmail.com